vszal/pop-kustomize/README.md

 ## About the Sample app - Population stats

-Simple web app that pulls population data based on U.S. address queries.
-Note, other countries are currently not supported.
+Simple web app that pulls population and flag data based on country query.

-Population data gathered from the U.S. Census Bureau [Population Estimate API](https://www.census.gov/data/developers/data-sets/popest-popproj/popest.html).
+Population data from restcountries.com API.

 Feedback and contributions welcomed!